eamars/OpenTrickler/STL/Powder Hopper/README.md

 * hopper_body: Translucent material like natural PETG or translucent PLA.
 * hopper_cap: TPU95a is recommended.
 But you can print it in any material you like.
 * rear_body_interface: Any hard material you like.

-## Special about hopper_body
+## How to Print opper_body

 The hopper_body is parameterized.
 You can scale the length of the body along Z axis to make it bigger.

-The hopper_body is recommended to print in VASE mode with 0.8mm single wall thickness to give you best translucent look and no Z seam.
+The hopper_body is recommended to print in **VASE mode with 0.8mm single wall thickness** to give you best translucent look and no Z seam.